aormsby/Modular-Feedback-Tool/README.md

 ## Future Improvements

 ### Needs

 - Improved formatting of output file
-    - e.g. can be made ready for quick copy paste into spreadsheets, perhaps can format for multiple use cases
+  - e.g. can be made ready for quick copy-paste into spreadsheets, perhaps can format for multiple use cases
 - Visual UI **(important)**
-    - to remove need for command line knowledge as target users are teachers and managers
+  - to remove need for command-line knowledge as target users are teachers and managers
   - acts as an accessible interface that can be built on as features are improved/added, grants more user control/confidence

 ### Nice to have

-- Ability to run gender replacement script on its own
-    - function already separate, unsure of best implementation as of this writing
+- Ability to run gender replacement script on its own -- This function is already separate, but I'm unsure of how to best implement it as a standalone option.
-- Automatically mark mixed-level comments for language review
-    - to fix grammar issues
+- Automatically mark mixed-level comments for language review to check for any grammar matching issues